ABOUT THE IBA

 In addition to her legal practice, Stephanie commits significant time to both local and global Indigenous initiatives.
 Stephanie provides pro bono legal advice at the PBSC Indigenous Human Rights Clinic and mentors Indigenous high school students through the Martin Family Initiative Indigenous Mentoring Program.
 Stephanie has also served as a delegate at the United Nations Permanent Forum on Indigenous Issues and EU Working Group on Indigenous Populations.

-BOARD MEMBER-AT-LARGE
+• MEMBER-AT-LARGE

-BOARD MEMBER-AT-LARGE
+• MEMBER-AT-LARGE

-She is currently the Manager of Indigenous Initiatives at Osgoode Hall Law School, where she supports the Indigenization of the school and curriculum.
-Lori was Legal Counsel with the Human Rights Legal Support Centre for 10 years, where she provided legal representation to individuals respecting matters of discrimination under the Ontario Human Rights Code.
-She also acted as coordinator and helped develop the HRLSC’s Indigenous Service where she supported access to justice for Indigenous people.
+Lori Mishibinijima is Anishinaabe from Wiikwemkoong Unceded Territory in Ontario.
+She is currently the Manager of Indigenous Initiatives at Osgoode Hall Law School, where she develops programs and initiatives that support the Indigenization of the school and curriculum.
+She also provides support to Indigenous students, applicants and alumni.
+In addition, Lori was Legal Counsel with the Human Rights Legal Support Centre for 10 years, where she provided legal representation to individuals respecting matters of discrimination under the Ontario Human Rights Code.
+She also acted as coordinator and helped develop the HRLSC's Indigenous Service where she increased access to justice for Indigenous people.
+For the last seventeen years, she has been a member of the Community Council, a criminal diversion program at Aboriginal Legal Services.

 Student Representatives

-STUDENT REPRESENTATIVE
+• STUDENT REPRESENTATIVE

-STUDENT REPRESENTATIVE
+• STUDENT REPRESENTATIVE

 Executive Director